Are you concerned about your children's mental health? - Care for the Family

 The Headway® app will provide parents and carers with knowledge and skills to enable them to help their child, and Insight Tools to help them identify risk factors that might lead to mental ill health in their child.
 For children and young people, the app will provide therapeutic activities that will help them to reduce the impact of these risk factors and build a mentally healthy life.

-Family Mental Wealth are looking for families to volunteer to test the initial prototype.
-For more information, visit their website.

-These are preventative measures – a fence at the top of the cliff rather than an ambulance at the bottom.
-If a member of your family is in crisis now, seek professional help.
+These are preventative measures – if a member of your family is in crisis now, seek professional help.
 You can contact:

 - NHS – call 111, or 999 if it is a life-threatening emergency.
-You can also visit their urgent help for mental health or help for suicidal thoughts web pages.
+You can also visit their urgent help for mental health (please note this is for those in England – information for those in Northern Ireland, Scotland and Wales) or help for suicidal thoughts web pages.

 - Samaritans helpline – call 116 123 or go to their website